crystallabs/event_handler/README.md

 my.emit ClickedEvent, ClickedEvent.new x: 10, y: 20
 ```

-All handlers will receive instance of the event, with arguments being directly accessible as getters:
+The arguments are directly accessible as getters on the event object:

 ```
 my.on(ClickedEvent) do |e|